wikicurricula-uy/wikicurricula-boilerplate/README.md

 1. First you have to go to the Wikicurricula [github repository](https://github.com/wikicurricula-uy/wikicurricula-boilerplate).

-2. Fork the repository into your github
+2. Fork the repository into your github.

 3. Clone your fork of the repository into your local machine.
   NB: Make sure not to clone the direct repository from wikicurricula as this would throw up errors in the future.
 The URL for cloning